 After we have established the positive reinforcement and the correct level at which therapies are performed, we must find the correct level at which we can continuously enhance the performance through difficulty of the treatment.
 It is a sweet spot between the patient’s level and their frustration level.
 Given that therapy is working, one should expect that both levels would increase.

 - Let Them Understand

 This one might as well be put under number one since it is absolutely essential.
 Patients should be aware of what they should expect.
-Patients and eye care specialists should establish clear goals (what patient can expect if they perform as instructed) and strategies (how these goals will be achieved) of vision therapy.
-Only this way patients will clearly know why they have to put themselves through intense daily therapies.
+Patients and eye care specialists should establish clear goals (what the patient can expect if they perform as instructed) and strategies (how these goals will be achieved) of vision therapy.
+Only this way will the patients clearly know why they have to put themselves through intense daily therapies.

 Based on these steps it is clear that one of the possibilities for successful vision therapy could be methods using game mechanics.
-Game mechanics (or gamification) use precisely these steps: they provide instant rewards for progress, the difficulty is constantly adapted to the current level and it increases constantly (but not linearly to sustain a feeling of improvement for a longer period while avoiding the frustration of hitting difficulty ‘wall’).
-AmblyoPlay has sprung out as a potential solution precisely because doctors and eye care specialists mentioned lack of motivation for home-based exercises as one of the main issues with lazy eye / amblyopia treatment.
+Game mechanics (or gamification) use precisely these steps: they provide instant rewards for progress, the difficulty is constantly adapted to the current level and it increases constantly (but not linearly to sustain a feeling of improvement for a longer period while avoiding the frustration of hitting a difficulty ‘wall’).
+AmblyoPlay has sprung out as a potential solution precisely because doctors and eye care specialists mentioned lack of motivation for home-based exercises as one of the main issues with lazy eye/amblyopia treatment.

 Do you have any other steps you would include in this whole process?
 What are the issues you face?
 Let us know at [email protected]!